Ordovices

 Attested: Tacitus Ordovicas, Ordovices; Ptolemy Ορδουικες

-Notes: The bizarre translation of ‘hammer fighters’ offered by R&S rests upon the idea that -vices also meant ‘fighters’ in the Lemovices, Brannovices, and Eburovices tribes in the centre of Gaul, supported by a belief that Lemo- was Celtic for ‘elm’ (Delamarre, 2003:198) not from λεμμα ‘that which is peeled off’, that Brano- was Celtic for ‘raven’ not something else dark brown, and that Ebur- was Celtic for ‘yew’ not Latin for ‘ivory’ (boars' tusks).
+Notes: The bizarre translation of ‘hammer fighters’ offered by Rivet & Smith rests upon many false ideas: that -vices meant ‘fighters’ in the Lemovices, Brannovices, and Eburovices tribes in the centre of Gaul; that Lemo- was Celtic for ‘elm’ (Delamarre, 2003:198) not from λεμμα ‘that which is peeled off’; that Brano- was Celtic for ‘raven’ not something else dark brown; and that Ebur- was Celtic for ‘yew’ not Latin for ‘ivory’ (boars' tusks).

-Standard terms of use: You may copy this text freely, provided you acknowledge its source, recognise that it is liable to human error, and try to offer suggestions for improvement.
+You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.